Santa Maria del Carmine

 The Brancacci Chapel

 The Brancacci Chapel is one of the glowing gems of the early Renaissance.
 If you've studied Renaissance art, formally or for pleasure, you'll have read much about these frescoes, especially Massacio's, but coming here is essential if you're a lover.
-They depict The Life of St Peter, the name-saint of the donor.
+They depict The Life of Saint Peter, the name-saint of the donor.
 The patron was Felice Brancacci, who commissioned the work in memory of his uncle, silk merchant Piero di Piuvechese, who had left the money to build the chapel in his will.
 Building work was completed in 1389.
 The decoration was begun by Masolino in 1424, with the vault and the upper panels.
 He was joined by Masaccio until 1425.
 Masolino then went to work in Hungary and Masaccio continued on his own, but himself went to Rome in 1428 and the work halted.
 He died in Rome later in 1428 at the age of 27.
 Masolino outlived his pupil, dying around 1435.
 The identification of the division of work between Masaccio and Masolino has long bothered art historians.
 Each artist's scenes often include considerable contributions by the other.
-Their styles are best appreciated by looking at their representation of Adam and Eve, Masolino's elegant but softer and flatter scene of the temptation contrasting with Masaccio's more emotive and solid banishing (see below right).
+Their styles are best appreciated by looking at their representations of Adam and Eve, Masolino's elegant but softer and flatter scene of the temptation contrasting with Masaccio's more emotive and solid banishing (see below right).
+Since Vasari it has been noted how Masolino's figures' feet don't seem convincingly planted on the ground.
 Felice Brancacci drew up a will after the work had finished instructing his heirs to get the decoration completed, but he fell into political disgrace for supporting Palla Strozzi (his father-in-law) and was banished in 1436.
-The chapel was renamed and the part of the fresco that featured the patrons was destroyed.
+The chapel was renamed and the part of the fresco that featured the Brancacci patrons was destroyed.

 Feast day performances